irunazushan/irunazushan.github.io/README.md

 # irunazushan.github.io
-This is portfolio of Ilnaz Shan
+This is portfolio of Irunazu Shan